beholdr/trilist/README.md

-# TreeInput
+# Trilist

-Simple input for tree data selection.
+A simple library for working with tree data: tree-view and tree-select input.